 For apple topping:

 - 1 tbsp water

 - Heat a large skillet or griddle to 350° F. Lightly grease with coconut oil or cooking spray.

 - Mix dry ingredients in a large bowl.

-- Gently stir in egg whites and apples.
+- Gently stir in apples.

 - Pour 1/4 c batter for each pancake onto a lightly greased skillet or griddle heated to medium-low heat.
 Cook until bubbles form in the top and the bottom is slightly browned.
 Flip and continue to cook until done.